Sandman2127/VCF2ArlequinDiploid/README.md

 ## Setup
 ### Use >= Python 3.7:
-This program has 0 dependencies, i.e. if you have base python3.7 it will run without issue.
+This program has 0 dependencies, i.e. if you have base python 3.7 it will run without issue.
 It is possible this program will run with any >= py3 version of python, but it hasn't been extensively tested.

 If you dont have python 3.7 install it via [conda](https://docs.conda.io/en/latest/miniconda.html):
 ```